U-Company/python-private-service-layout/README.md

 If you said `no`, cookiecutter is finished.

-Now, cookiecutter ask you some questions about your environment (`-` donotes not skip variable):
+Now, cookiecutter ask you some questions about your environment (`-` donotes not skip variable).

+The first block:

 1. `author`.
 Enter your name
 2. `email`.
 Enter your email
 3. `description`.
 Enter description your service's name
 4. `service`.
 Enter your service's name
 5. `python_package`.
 Compiled python package's name

+The second block:

 6. `pypi_schema`.
 Enter your pypi registry's schema
 7. `pypi_host_and_path`.
 Enter your pypi registry's host and path (for example `pypi.org/simple` or `192.168.0.1`)